Last updated: September 22, 2023

 The spacious boat with a friendly crew and lunch buffet consisting of Alaska salmon, prime rib, rice pilaf, fresh sourdough bread, green salad, and dessert promised an exciting adventure around Resurrection Bay and the Kenai Fords National Park area right from the start.

-Sharp at noon, the captain of our Major Marine Tours’ vessel declared last call, and the cruise ship took off.
+Sharp at noon, the captain of our cruise vessel declared last call, and the cruise ship took off.
 Words cannot describe what a delightful adventure was awaiting us ahead!
-The breathtaking glaciers, deep fjords, gigantic mountains, and sporadic houses at the far shore, followed by detailed narration of our ranger, Aubrey…
+The breathtaking glaciers, deep fjords, gigantic mountains, and sporadic houses at the far shore, followed by a detailed narration of our ranger, Aubrey…

 Kenai Fjords National Park was a treat for the eyes, slowly unveiling its beauty as the ship processed farther into the bay.